Generate PFX certificate using OpenSSL

 <rootIdentityServiceDirectory>

-is the path to the Identity Service root directory. -
+is the path to the root directory of the Identity Service. -

 ./generate_pfx.sh "YourSecurePassword" "certificateDirectory" 365